Translated using DeepL

 9. Design of algorithms.
 Divide and conquer, advantages and disadvantages of using recursion, elimination of recursion.
 Explanation of the principles and implementation of ranked recursive algorithms.
 Relationship between recursion and mathematical induction.
 (IB002, IB015)

 10. Functional programming.
 Functional programming paradigm (principle of computation, reduction step, reduction strategies and their properties, examples).
-Value and function types, derivation of expression type.
-Lambda functions.
 Higher order functions and their use.
-Unnamed (lamda) functions.
-Haskell elementary programming capability.
+Unnamed functions.
+The ability of elementary programming in Haskell.
 (IB015)

 11. Regular languages.
 Chomsky's hierarchy of formal languages.
 Regular languages, their representations and conversions between them.
 Variants of finite automata.
 Non-determinism and determinism of automata.
 Closure properties of regular languages.
 (IB005)